pharo-open-documentation/pharo-wiki/General/Glossary.md

 In the context of a method-call the candidates are the potential classes in the system that can receive the call.
 This list is computed from a static analysis of the source code.

 ## Changes (file)
-The changesfile logs of all source code modifications (especially all thechanges you did while programming) since the [sources file](#sources) was generated.
+The changesfile logs all source code modifications (especially all thechanges you did while programming) since the [sources file](#sources) was generated.
 This facilitates a per method history for diffs or reverting.
 It means that even if you did not manage to save the image file on a crash or you just forgot, you can recover your changes from this file.
 A changes file is always coupled with a image file.
 They work in pair.

-> Note: Since Pharo 5 Pharo contains a project called Epicea implementing a new logging system.
-The long term goal of Epicea is to replace the changes file, but we are not yet at this stage.
+> Note: Since Pharo 5, a project called Epicea implementing a new logging system has been introduced in the system.
+The long term goal of Epicea is to replace the changes file, but this objective has not been reached yet.

 ## Class-side

 ## Cog
 Cog is the name of the [virtual machine](#virtual-machine) used by Pharo.
-Cog is a virtual machine used by multiple programming languges such as Pharo, [Squeak](#squeak), Newspeak and Cuis.
+It is also used by other programming languages such as [Squeak](#squeak), Newspeak and Cuis.

 ## Context

 ## Debugger

 ## Dispatch
 Dispatch is a technique used in object-oriented programming to delegate behavior using [polymorphism](#polymorphism).
 The goal is to define a concept that will changed depending on the context.
 For example we can have an application with commands.
-When we need to execute the command, instead of creating a switch/case, each object will implement their own behavior on a method of the same name and we just need to call this method.
+When we need to execute the command, instead of creating a switch/case, each object will implement its own behaviour on a method of the same name and we just need to call this method.

 ## DNU
 See [DoesNotUnderstand](#doesnotunderstand).